Gen Z Just changed the rules of work. Is your HR strategy ready?

 If your company can’t offer regular, thoughtful feedback loops, you’re not just missing an opportunity.
 You’re alienating your future workforce.

-The learning crisis: Europe’s Gen Z Is falling behind
+The learning crisis: Europe’s Gen Z is falling behind

 A Generation redefining work